 Emergency school closures: guidance

-However, you should keep your school open for as many children as possible.
+However, you should keep your school open for as many children as you can, and do everything you can to reopen as soon as possible.